JakeSteam/blog-programming/_posts/2017-03-01-converting-levels-into-xp-vice-versa.md

     - XP
 ---

 Many games (such as my own [Pixel Blacksmith](https://play.google.com/store/apps/details?id=uk.co.jakelee.blacksmith) and [Blacksmith Slots](https://www.reddit.com/r/BlacksmithSlots/)) contain an XP / level system, where performing actions will reward experience, and eventually new levels.
-These new levels often unlock new content, or provide currency, so keeping players incentivised without feeling like a “grind” is a tricky balance.
+These new levels often unlock new content, or provide currency, so keeping players incentivised without feeling like a "grind" is a tricky balance.

 ## The Solution